UNFmontreal/toad/doc/toad/src/en/tasks/01-Preparation.md

 ## Goal

-Preparation step makes sure that every files needed for TOAD is provided.
+The preparation step ensures that all files required by TOAD are correctly provided.

 ## Minimal requirements

 - Diffusion-weighted images (dwi)
 - Anatomical image (anat)